kaputnikGo/HelloWorldTest/README.md

 - holding touch on P5 results in long-touch OS popup of "save image..."
 - DOM objects position relative to phone screen origin, not P5 canvas
 - working clickable --ssh <ip address>
-- have unmuted headphone in alsamixer and set vol to reasonable level
+- have unmuted headphone in alsamixer and set vol to reasonable level - use QML
-- headphones + speaker output at same time so need to reduce speaker vol manually
+- headphones + speaker output at same time so need to reduce speaker vol manually - use QML

 **VERSION**
-1.0.8
+1.0.9

 **TODO**
 - UI controls in P5 for audio routing etc